 - Increasing awareness of available population health data and its potential use for research

 - PEDS01: Using data to improve health: are the public engaged

 - PEDS02: Evidencing the Social Return on Investment of Age-Friendly Community Initiatives

 - PEDS04: Bespoke SHAPE Atlas for ARC East of England

-These seminars aimed to bring together researchers across the EoE ARC with an interest in better use of health and care data, provide an opportunity to share expertise in different types of data and create a forum to learn and exchange ideas.
+These seminars aim to bring together researchers across the ARC East of England with an interest in better use of health and care data, provide an opportunity to share expertise in different types of data and create a forum to learn and exchange ideas.